COVID-19 Sexual Health update

-To locate your nearest pharmacy, please visit https://www.nhs.uk/service-search/find-a-pharmacy
+To locate your nearest pharmacy, please visit NHS service search: find a pharmacy

 The online HIV self-sampling service allows residents of Suffolk over the age of 16 to order free home testing kits for HIV and syphilis.
 This is provided by SH:24, and will continue to be available as usual.
 SH:24 remain committed to maintaining quick turn around times for the delivery and processing of testing kits, however external factors may make it difficult to achieve this 100% of the time.

 Testing kits can be accessed via Free Testing website for HIV kits.

 The Ferns are working to ensure they are able to continue to support both new and existing service users who have experienced sexual assault.

 The ISVAs (independent sexual violence advisors) will be working from home and will continue to support individuals via telephone, email, Skype and Zoom.

-The team are still accepting new referrals and have a dedicated email where they can be contacted firstname.lastname@example.org as well as calling the ISVAs directly on 07866 142139, should there be any questions about the service.
+The team are still accepting new referrals and can be contacted by email ISVAs at the Ferns as well as calling the ISVAs directly on 07866 142139, should there be any questions about the service.

 Please be patient if it takes a little longer for the team to respond as they will be prioritising their workload as the situation evolves.

 The SARC helpline 0300 123 5058 will continue to be staffed as normal.

-Practitioners are still supporting clients but are offering a remote service.
+Practitioners working from home are still supporting clients but are offering a remote service.
 As far as possible, work is being adapted to suit remote contact, including relationships and sex education, emotional regulation, grounding, signposting and support accessing other services.